-In the above formulation, other than $b_{ij}$, there is one more set of variables we need to consider: $\beta_i$ for Arrow-Debreu markets.
+In the above formulation~(\ref{eq:convex}), other than $b_{ij}$, there is one more set of variables that we need to consider for Arrow-Debreu markets: $\beta_i$.
+One can simply choose to perform standard gradient updates (with projection) with respect to the concatenation of $(b_{ij})_{ij}$ and $(\beta_i)_i$.
+However, this approach would preclude any possibility of distributed updates of $(b_{ij})_{ij}$ or/and $(\beta_i)_i$.
+Since distributed computation is a desirable property to have as in \cite{birnbaum} and \cite{CL14,CL15,CL16}, we would like to utilize the structure of this special convex program to at least let some variables be updated distributedly.
 If we separate the updates of $b_{ij}$ and $\beta_i$, we can alternate between updating $b_{ij}$ and updating $\beta_i$.
 Fixing one set of variables temporarily, we can update the other variable set to decrease the objective value.
 This can be done repeatedly.
 One natural attempt is to update $b_{ij}$ using mirror-descent types of approaches and updating $\beta_i$ simply optimizing the objective value.
 Careless updates of $\beta_i$ would defeat the purpose of optimizing the objective over $b_{ij}$ (in the manner described above).